ansible/awx/docs/build_system.md

 The `rules` file is really a Makefile, and contains the rules for the build process.
 These rules are based on the type of build you're executing (binary vs. source, for instance).
-Since we are building a binary-only .deb package, the only tarket we use is the `binary` target.
+Since we are building a binary-only .deb package, the only target we use is the `binary` target.

 The pre/post scripts are analogous to the %pre/%post macros in the RPM spec, and are executed at the various stages of the installation/removal.
 For